NADOOIT/NADOO-IT/readme.md

 git clone git@github.com:NADOOITChristophBa/nadooit_managmentsystem.git

 2. Change into the directory

 cd nadooit_managmentsystem

 3. create .env file

 cp .env.example .env
 set the following variables in the .env file for first time setup:

+To open the file in nano, type:

+sudo nano .env

 ### Django
 Replace your_secret_key with a new secret key.
 You can generate one here: https://miniwebtool.com/django-secret-key-generator/
 DJANGO_SECRET_KEY=your_secret_key

 ### Nginx

 ACME_DEFAUT_EMAIL=your_email
 DOMAIN=your_domain